skylander86/lambda-text-extractor/README.md

-# text-extractor -- Extracting Text from Binary Document Formats
+# Extracting Text from Binary Document Formats

-A Python app that works with the AWS Lambda architecture to extract text from common binary document formats.
+`text-extractor` is a Python app that works with the AWS Lambda architecture to extract text from common binary document formats.

 Currently, it supports: